 1 Scope

 The present document captures the findings of the study item "Study on Expanded and Improved NR Positioning" [7].
-The purpose of this technical report is to document the requirements, additional scenarios, evaluations and technical proposals treated during the study and provide a way forward toward normative work on expanded enhancements to NR positioning in TSG RAN WGs.
+The purpose of this technical report is to document the requirements, additional scenarios, evaluations, and technical proposals treated during the study and provide a way forward toward normative work on expanded enhancements to NR positioning in TSG RAN WGs.

 2 References